-- (a) Provide direction and establish policies which will be used by Council, municipal staff and other affected stakeholders when making decisions with respect to land use planning and growth in the Town while ensuring consistency with the Provincial Policy Statement and conformity with the County of Renfrew Official Plan. - (b) Establish goals and policies that protect and enhance the quality of life and quality of place in the Town, while promoting a healthy, livable and a complete sustainable community, with a wise use of its natural resources, community services, infrastructure and a strong economy while also addressing climate change mitigation and adaptation. - (c) Enhance the Town as a desirable place for living, working, and playing by creating a healthy, safe, resilient, attractive, and vibrant community and by ensuring that accessibility for all ages and abilities is created by addressing land use barriers. - (d) Establish a land use pattern that ensures a basic compatibility between and among the Town's various land uses and that promotes compact and energy efficient land use patterns that optimizes the use of available infrastructure and public service facilities and which utilizes densities and development standards that are cost effective, environmentally sound, and embrace public health and safety. - (e) Strengthen and diversify the Town's economic base that will generate an additional range of employment opportunities, provide a framework for home occupations and
+- (a) Provide direction and establish policies which will be used by Council, municipal staff and other affected stakeholders when making decisions with respect to land use planning and growth in the Town while ensuring consistency with the Provincial Policy Statement and conformity with the County of Renfrew Official Plan. - (b) Establish goals and policies that protect and enhance the quality of life and quality of place in the Town, while promoting a healthy, livable and a complete sustainable community.
+This will involve the wise use of natural resources, community services, infrastructure, alongside fostering a robust economy, all while addressing climate change through mitigation and adaptation measures. - (c) Enhance the Town as a desirable place for living, working, and playing by creating a healthy, safe, resilient, attractive, and vibrant community and by ensuring that accessibility for all ages and abilities is created by addressing land use barriers. - (d) Establish a land use pattern that ensures a basic compatibility between and among the Town's various land uses and that promotes compact and energy efficient land use patterns that optimize the use of available infrastructure and public service facilities and which utilizes densities and development standards that are cost effective, environmentally sound, and embrace public health and safety. - (e) Strengthen and diversify the Town's economic base that will generate an additional range of employment opportunities, provide a framework for home occupations and home industries, and recognize the established and accepted

-- home industries, and recognize the established and accepted development guidelines and standards for both commercial and industrial developments. - (f) Implement planning tools, such as secondary plans, neighbourhood specific plans, and community improvement plans to provide localized planning policies to help guide development and to address potential outcomes for growth. - (g) Establish a thriving and welcoming Main Street District as the centre of economic activity and as a gathering place for social and community activities that exhibits identity and character defining elements while ensuring safety and accommodation of different modes of travel. - (h) Maintain and enhance the quality of the natural, built, and human environments in the Town through efficient use of land and resources in a manner that conserves biodiversity and protects renewable and non-renewable resources and by ensuring that development occurs in a sustainable manner that considers the natural water systems, environmentally sensitive areas, and hazard lands within the Town. - (i) Prepare and be resilient of a changing climate by minimizing negative impacts to air quality and climate change and promote energy conservation. - (j) Promote urban design principles that enhance and preserve the character of the Town and the sense of a community within residential neighbourhoods as well as recognizing established and accepted development guidelines and standards for both commercial and industrial areas. - (k) Accommodate a full range of housing options and mix of residential types (including single-detached, additional residential units, multi-unit housing, tiny homes, affordable housing. and housing for seniors and to provide an adequate and continuous inventory of serviced land for the development of a full range of housing types and densities, and expand on policies to reflect the results and recommendations in the Housing Needs Assessment Report that is currently in progress. - (I) Establish a framework for public involvement, including Indigenous communities, in the implementation and review of the Official Plan's goals and policies. - (m) Provide for the necessary capital works programs, by identifying the present level of services available within the Town and identifying the need for expansion or extension of services required to facilitate future development. - (n) Expand and maintain a transportation network that is capable of providing for the safe, efficient, and accessible movement of people and goods.
+- development guidelines and standards for both commercial and industrial developments. - (f) Implement planning tools, such as secondary plans, neighbourhood specific plans, and community improvement plans to provide localized planning policies to help guide development and to address potential outcomes for growth. - (g) Establish a thriving and welcoming Main Street District as the centre of economic activity and as a gathering place for social and community activities that exhibits identity and character defining elements while ensuring safety and accommodation of different modes of travel. - (h) Maintain and enhance the quality of the natural, built, and human environments in the Town through efficient use of land and resources in a manner that conserves biodiversity and protects renewable and non-renewable resources and by ensuring that development occurs in a sustainable manner that considers the natural water systems, environmentally sensitive areas, and hazard lands within the Town. - (i) Prepare for and build resiliency to a changing climate by minimizing adverse effects on air quality and climate change, while also advocating for energy conservation. - (j) Advocate for urban design principles that enrich and maintain the Town's character and foster a strong sense of community within residential neighborhoods, while also acknowledging established and accepted development guidelines and standards for commercial and industrial areas. - (k) Ensure the provision of a diverse array of housing options, including singledetached homes, additional residential units, multi-unit housing, tiny homes, and affordable housing, as well as accommodations for seniors. - (I) Maintain a sufficient and ongoing supply of serviced land to support the development of various housing types and densities.
+Additionally, expand on policies to align with the findings and suggestions outlined in the Housing Needs Assessment (2023). - (m) Establish a framework for public involvement, including Indigenous communities, in the implementation and review of the Official Plan's goals and policies. - (n) Provide for the necessary capital works programs, by identifying the present level of services available within the Town and identifying the need for expansion or extension of services required to facilitate future development. - (o) Expand and maintain a transportation network that is capable of providing for the safe, efficient, and accessible movement of people and goods.